GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 Depending on your requirements, you can set both fields to the same authentication mechanism, or choose a different mechanism for each use case.

 ## Multiple Authentication Mechanisms
-As previously mentioned, your Gluu Server can support multiple authentication mechanisms.
+As previously mentioned, the Gluu Server can concurrently support multiple authentication mechanisms.

-In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable interception script and save the page.
+In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable interception script.
+Click the update button at the bottom of the page to save your changes.

-By default, users will get the default authentication mechanism you specified [above](#default-authentication-mechanism) in the `Default acr` field.
-However, using the OpenID Connect `acr_value`, web and mobile applications can request any *enabled* authentication mechanism.
+By default, users will get the default authentication mechanism as specified [above](#default-authentication-mechanism).
+However, using the OpenID Connect `acr_value`, web and mobile clients can request any *enabled* authentication mechanism.

-You can enable and disable scripts in the oxTrust interface.
-You can also see which scripts are enabled by checking your OP configuration URL: `https://<hostname>/.well-known/openid-configuration` and look for `"acr_values_supported"`.
+Authentication scripts can be enabled and disabled in the oxTrust interface.
+Enabled scripts can also be confirmed by checking the OP configuration URL, `https://<hostname>/.well-known/openid-configuration`, and finding the `"acr_values_supported"`.

 Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).